Jing316/marketplacetransactlab/lab1-install/README.md

 1. In the upper right corner is the URL of the web app.
 Click the URL.
 1. You should be taken to a web page and receive no errors.
 If you are prompted to log in, do so.

-## Exercise: Partner Center Technical Configuration

-1. Open Partner Center and browse to the **Technical configuration** page of your offer.
-1. Enter the values into the appropriate text fields as per the instructions from the end of the installation script that you copied earlier in this lab.
-1. Click **Save Draft**.
-1. Click **Review and publish**.
-1. Publish your offer.

-⚠️ Publication will take a while.
-Only after publication completes can you do the next lab.

-> To watch the publication process, refresh the offer's **Overview** page occasionally.
-Once your offer reaches the **Publisher preview** stage, you are ready for the next lab.
-Do NOT press the **Go live** button.

 ---

 **Congratulation!** You have finished this lab.